StatisticalReinforcementLearningLab/Oralytics-RL-Service/datatables_naming_convention.md

 * `user_opened_app`: 1 if the user opened the app the prior day, 0 otherwise
 * `most_recent_schedule_id`: the schedule id of the schedule of actions most recently obtained by the app

-* `user_decision_t`: indexes the user-specific decision time starts with 0, ends with 139 (note: even values denote the morning decision time, odd values denote the evening decision time)

 ## policy_info_table
-Use to keep track of study level information and policy information
+Use to keep track of policy information
+* `policy_idx`: indexes the current policy (0 - denotes the prior)
 * `time_updated_policy`: timestamp of most recent policy update
-* `policy_idx`: indexes the current policy (0 - denotes the prior)
-* `time_updated_day_in_study`: timestamp of most recent day in study update
-* `calendar_decision_t`: study-level current decision time
-* `day_in_study`: study-level day in study

 ## posterior_weights_table
 Stores the posterior mean and variance of the RL algorithm